 These athletes accept themselves and their abilities while remaining confident, believing they will succeed in life and on the court.

 Timo Boll – Mental Strength

 What are different thoughts you can have while playing table tennis to help you: -build confidence -create persistence in your shots -train yourself to stay focused -reduce negative thoughts?

-Focus On The Process, And Stay Positive: How can you stay positive on the court when facing a challenge from the opponent?
+Focus On The Process, And Stay Positive: How can you stay positive on the court when facing a challenge from an opponent?
 Start with the assumption you can do it.
 Be optimistic about your situation and be persistent with it.
 Think that you are capable of winning, and you will be.

 When practicing, focus on the process, not the results: It is essential to strive for improvement and not perfection: Think as if you are a lifelong learner of the game.

 The Concept of Self-Motivation Psychology in Table Tennis

 A recent study published by the Journal of Sports Sciences concludes that self-motivation significantly reduces performance anxiety and produces favorable outcomes in table tennis.